quanteda/blog.quanteda.org/content/post/guides-for-contributors.md

 #### Additional tips

-1. Please make your post accessible to NLP beginners (esp. if your post is a tutorial)
+1. Make your post accessible to NLP beginners (esp. if your post is a tutorial).
-1. Be nice to other software developers or users of other softwares you are not fond of
+1. Be nice to other software developers or users of other softwares you are not particularly fond of.